 - What type of driving is required?
 Is it fast or slow, is the buggy used to ferry people quickly to hotel rooms or to be part of a game with long pauses between short runs.

 - Battery charger: How much time is there to recharge?
 If the batteries have less than 12 hours to recharge after an 80% DOD then they will reach the required capacity more quickly if the golf cart battery is recharged to 90% state-of-charge (SOC).
 This means a larger golf cart battery will be required but a monthly equalising charge and preferably a high-quality golf cart battery charger will be necessary.

-- Depth of discharge (DoD).
-In order to improve cycle life of a golf cart battery, it is possible to reduce the depth of discharge on each daily run.
+Depth of discharge (DoD).
+In order to improve the cycle life of a golf cart battery, it is possible to reduce the depth of discharge on each daily run.
 For example, a round trip leaving the battery 60% discharged will give at least 50% more cycles than if it were discharged to the standard 80% of capacity (Fig. 2).
-This is essentially a pricing argument but with a tubular construction you can get more capacity in the same space as a flat plate design.
+This is essentially a pricing argument but with tubular plate battery construction, you can get more capacity in the same space as a flat plate design.

-- Ambient temperature plays a key role in determining the calendar life of a battery.
+Ambient temperature plays a key role in determining the calendar life of a battery.
 Whilst the capacity is slightly elevated per 8 degrees Celsius, the battery life is effectively halved.
-Under most circumstances the cycle-life and calendar life of batteries is measured and quoted at 25 degrees Celsius.
-Above that the life of the electric golf cart batteries declines rapidly.
+Under most circumstances, the cycle-life and calendar life of batteries is measured and quoted at 25 degrees Celsius.
+Above that, the life of the electric golf cart battery declines rapidly.

 - The voltage of the golf cart electric motor.
 This can be a variable depending on the design of the leading golf cart manufacturers, usually

 - 8 volt battery

 - 12 volt battery